geekbrother/comm/docs/dev_environment.md

 This script will create the `server/secrets/olm_config.json` config file.

+## Python 2 (Apple silicon Macs)

+For Apple silicon Macs, Python 2.7 is a requirement.

+We need Python 2.7 because the `sqlite3` NPM package doesn't come with prebuilt ARM64 binaries and requires a native build that depends on Python 2 scripts.

+Up until macOS 12.3, Python 2.7 was "included in macOS for compatibility with legacy software."
+However, if your machine is running macOS 12.3 or later, you'll need to install Python 2.7 manually.

+Installing Python 2.x via Homebrew is no longer officially supported.
+Instead, download and install the Python 2.7.18 64-bit macOS installer from the [Python.org release page](https://www.python.org/downloads/release/python-2718/) and follow the installation steps provided.

 ## Phabricator

 The last configuration step is to set up an account on Phabricator, where we handle code review.
 Start by [logging in to Phabricator](https://phabricator.ashoat.com) using your GitHub account.